tapanih/pathfinding-algorithm-comparison/documentation/weekly_report_5.md

 I found and fixed a dumb bug where JPS doesn't draw the correct path if start and end nodes are equal.

 I also wrote a parser for scenario files.
+I also developed a benchmarking utility inside the main program that does benchmarks using the scenario files.
+The benchmarks seem to run slowly even though they are running in a thread separate from the application thread.
+The first results are also slightly disappointing because Jump Point Search is not running that much faster than the other algorithms.
+I have read reports about 10x performance gains over A* but currently it is about two times faster.